njgit/App-Pipeline-Lite/README.md

 |16    |  9&#124;10  |  A   |    ryan
 |20    |  12&#124;13 |  B   |    tiffiny

-Creates a new pipeline directory and a set of skeleton files.
+Create a new pipeline directory and a set of skeleton files.
 ```bash
 plite new filter-seq
 ```
- views the default pipeline file located in filter-seq/filter-seq.pipeline
+ View the default pipeline file located in filter-seq/filter-seq.pipeline.
 ```bash
 plite vp filter-seq
 ```
- take a look at the "datasource" for the pipeline.
+ Take a look at the "datasource" for the pipeline.

 ```bash
 less filter-seq/filter-seq.datasource
 ```
-  run the single step pipeline over the datasource
+  Run the single step pipeline over the datasource.
 ```bash
 plite run filter-seq
 ```
-Take a look at the output files
+Take a look at the output files.
 ```
 tree filter-seq/output
 filter-seq/output